openeuler-mirror/docs/docs/en/docs/A-Ops/auto-service-deployment-manual.md

 # 1 Framework Overview

-The deployment management is basically to install components using Ansible.
+The deployment management is mainly about installing components using Ansible.

 ```yaml
 │